Monkee Micky takes you into and out of his life like zoo-oomm! It’s a fast track—so hang on, kiddies!

 Do you have any brothers and sisters?

-I have three younger sisters—Coco, 19; Debbie, 12; and Gina, 8.
+I have three younger sisters—Coco, 19; Debbie, 12; and Gina, 8 (Correction; Coco was 17, Debbie was 8, and Gina was 6).
 My mom remarried (to a minister yet!) about a year ago.

 What was your very first ambition?